cschloegel/alti-watermark/readme.txt

 == Description ==

 The watermark is placed on your images through a htaccess and php file.
-This means your images are actually **not modified**.
+This means that your images are actually **not modified**.
 You can still download them from your FTP, and they will not have any watermark.

-It applies watermark on **new images as well as images already uploaded**.
+It applies the watermark on **new images as well as images already uploaded**.
 By deactivating the plugin, the watermark will be removed on all images.

 You have to know that :